uppsaladatavetare/datavetenskap.nu.old/README.rst

 Why not just use WordPress?
 ===========================

 WordPress is a cool piece of software, but is a bit of an overkill for our simple site that is basically static.
-This repository is basically a bunch of .rst files that get transformed into a real webpage using Pelican_ which is a static site generator, written in Python_.
+What we do here instead is to store all the content in form of text files (in reStructuredText_) and transform them into a static webpage using Pelican_.
+The main advantage of this approach is that we now get a site that anyone can contribute to in a controllable manner (contributions are done using pull requests that need to be merged by us).

 Can I contribute?
 =================